Live from the Southern Command in sunny South Florida.

 I don't get to spend that kind of time with my family because I'm trying to make this American machine roll because I believe in being a productive, godly citizen.

-You know, the symptoms that we see today are the cause of a godless, unproductive society, and it's frustrating.
+You know, the symptoms that we see today are the cause of a godless, unproductive society.

 I know.